Last Updated on

 For dinner, you’ll have a million possibilities in Groningen.
 Name it and you’ll find it: Asian, Mexican, burgers, pizza…

 At Pernikkel, you’ll only find fresh products on the menu.
 A number of dishes are always on the menu, however other dishes change weekly.
-This means that the menu is often shorter, however what you’ll find on the menu at Pernikkel is delicious and fresh.
+This means that the menu is often shorter, but everything that you’ll find on the menu at Pernikkel is delicious and fresh.

 Buurman & Buurman

 Buurman & Buurman is where to eat pizza in Groningen.
-Pizza isn’t always something special, however it’s not just standard pizza at Buurman & Buurman.
+It’s not just standard pizza at Buurman & Buurman.
 The pizza has plenty of veggies and it’s the perfect place for vegetarians to eat in Groningen.
 Even if you’re not vegetarian, you’ll find more than enough choices!

 El Santo is a hotspot for Mexican food in Groningen.
 It’s not typical Mexican food, but one with Mexican-style tapas served in small portions, perfect for sharing with friends.